OmarAglan/ArbSh/docs/PROJECT_STATUS.md

 ## Conclusion

-The Simple Shell project is a fundamental component of the Baa language ecosystem, addressing the critical limitation of standard terminals in supporting Arabic input and output.
+The ArbSh project is a fundamental component of the Baa language ecosystem, addressing the critical limitation of standard terminals in supporting Arabic input and output.
 The project has made significant progress and is well-positioned to continue development according to the roadmap, with clear priorities for providing a robust environment for the Baa programming language.